Characters: Game Of Thrones House Arryn

 - Freudian Excuse: He claims that when he tried to win Catelyn's hand honorably against her original betrothed Brandon Stark, not only did he lose badly, but Catelyn asked him to be spared because "He's only a boy."
 He realized then that the only way to win in life was to simply not do things honorably, to not play it their way.
 Though because of his sociopathy, it's obvious he might be embellishing a tad.

-- From Nobody to Nightmare: Came from a very minor noble family, became Master of Coin, then Lord of Harrenhal and now he's off to marry the widow of the Lord Paramount of the Vale.
+- From Nobody to Nightmare: Came from a very minor noble family, became Master of Coin, then Lord of Harrenhal and then he marries the widow of the Lord Paramount of the Vale.
 From his humble position, he has entrapped the Kingdom into debt with the Iron Bank of Braavos and conspired with Olenna Tyrell to murder King Joffrey and further destabilize the realm in the wake of a devastating war.
 A war which he made happen by murdering and betraying the right people at the right time.
 As he explains to Sansa: "Know your strengths, use them wisely, and one man can be worth 10,000."

 - The Heavy: His actions from behind the scenes sparked the War of the Five Kings and therefore the main storyline.